-Proportionate Share of Ewen-Trout Creek School District's Net Pension Liability
+Proportionate Share of Ewen-Trout Creek Consolidated School District's Net Pension Liability

-At June 30, 2015, the Ewen-Trout Creek School District reported a liability of \$2,608,141 for its proportionate share of the net pension liability.
-The net pension liability was measured as of September 30, 2014, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation rolled forward from September 30, 2013.
-The District's proportionate share of the net pension liability was based on statutorily required contributions in relation to all reporting units' statutorily required contributions for the measurement period.
-At September 30, 2014, the District's proportionate share percent was .01184 percent.
+At June 30, 2016, the Ewen-Trout Creek Consolidated School District reported a liability of \$3,111,301 for its proportionate share of the net pension liability.
+The net pension liability was measured as of September 30, 2015, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation rolled forward from September 30, 2014.
+The District's proportionate share of the net pension liability was determined by dividing each employer's statutorily required pension contributions to the system during the measurement period by the percent of pension contributions required from all applicable employers during the measurement period.
+At September 30, 2015, the District's proportion was .01273 percent, which was a decrease of .00611 percent from its proportion measured as of September 30, 2014.